coenraadhuman/geeky/README.md

 - [How to compile Bash script into binary](https://www.simplified.guide/bash/compile-script)
 - [How to Pretty Print JSON File in Linux Terminal](https://itsfoss.com/pretty-print-json-linux/)
 - [Shell Script Compiler](https://github.com/neurobin/shc)
+- [Enable PipeWire on Ubuntu 22.04](https://gist.github.com/the-spyke/2de98b22ff4f978ebf0650c90e82027e): Github Girst on using PipeWire for audio and Bluetooth instead of PulseAudio.
+- [Hi-Res USB DAC Linux - PipeWire](https://forum.manjaro.org/t/howto-set-up-a-hi-res-audiophile-usb-dac-cambridge-audio/80724): nice post on setting the bitrate and bit depth of your USB DAC using PipeWire.
+- [Keychron Linux Fixes and Configuration](https://gist.github.com/andrebrait/961cefe730f4a2c41f57911e6195e444): useful Github Gist on using Keychron keyboards on Linux.

+<a id="hardware"></a>
 ### Hardware

 - [Rabbit R1](https://www.theverge.com/2024/1/9/24030667/rabbit-r1-ai-action-model-price-release-date): AI-powered gadget that can use your apps for you.
 - [Topton N6005 / N5105 Mini-ITX NAS Motherboard](https://www.ebay.com/itm/126259718077): has embedded CPU, low powered motherboard and 6 SATA ports.
 An excellent for your own home server.

-### How To

-- [DIY NAS: 2023 Edition](https://blog.briancmoses.com/2023/03/diy-nas-2023-edition.html?ref=ajfriesen.com): uses the Topton motherboard for a nice compact and affordable NAS.
-- [Enable PipeWire on Ubuntu 22.04](https://gist.github.com/the-spyke/2de98b22ff4f978ebf0650c90e82027e): Github Girst on using PipeWire for audio and Bluetooth instead of PulseAudio.
-- [Hi-Res USB DAC Linux - PipeWire](https://forum.manjaro.org/t/howto-set-up-a-hi-res-audiophile-usb-dac-cambridge-audio/80724): nice post on setting the bitrate and bit depth of your USB DAC using PipeWire.
-- [Keychron Linux Fixes and Configuration](https://gist.github.com/andrebrait/961cefe730f4a2c41f57911e6195e444): useful Github Gist on using Keychron keyboards on Linux.
+<a id="iot"></a>
 ### IoT

 - [Tasmota](https://tasmota.github.io/docs/): open source firmware for ESP devices.

+<a id="kubernetes"></a>
 ### Kubernetes

 - [KEDA](https://keda.sh/): KEDA is a Kubernetes-based Event Driven Autoscaler.
 With KEDA, you can drive the scaling of any container in Kubernetes based on the number of events needing to be processed.

+<a id="distros"></a>
 ### Linux Distros

 - [Daphile](https://www.daphile.com/): is an audiophile class music server & player OS - targeted to dedicated headless PC.